Best AI Sales Agents for B2B SaaS in 2026: Honest Comparison

 Spend an hour on this.
 It will save you a quarter.

-• Under 500 visitors/month.
+- Under 500 visitors/month.
 Wait.
-Install a free tier (Roox, Chatbase, or Tidio) and learn what people actually ask.
+Install a free tier (Roox, Chatbase, Tidio, or Crisp) and learn what people actually ask.
 Don't commit to paid until you have signal.

-• 500-5,000 visitors/month, founder-led B2B SaaS.
-Roox or Tidio Lyro.
-Pick Roox if you want lead capture and cross-visit memory; pick Tidio if you're e-commerce shaped.
+- 500-5,000 visitors/month, founder-led B2B SaaS.
+Roox or Tidio.
+Pick Roox if you want lead capture, cross-visit memory, and a one-line install; pick Tidio if you're e-commerce shaped.

-• Need WhatsApp or multi-channel.
-Look at Drift (enterprise) or Tidio (SMB).
+- Need WhatsApp or multi-channel.
+Look at Drift (enterprise), Tidio, or Crisp (SMB).
 Most pure-website agents don't cover messaging channels yet.

-What to skip if you're under $1M ARR
+What should you skip if you're under $1M ARR?

 Hard rules I'd apply at early stage: